sitegeist/Sitegeist.LostInTranslation/README.md

       enabled: true

       #
+      # There are two strategies:
+      # (*) once: will translate the node once the editor switches the language dimension and only then
+      # (*) sync: will translate and sync the node anytime the base language has been edited
+      #
+      strategy: 'once'

+      #
       # Translate all inline editable fields without further configuration.
       #
-      # If this is disabled inline editables can be configured for translation by setting
+      # If this is disabled iline editables can be configured for translation by setting
       # `options.translateOnAdoption: true` for each property seperatly
       #
       translateInlineEditables: true